twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCOLORFORM** – It's not the standard Windows color selection dialog.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Used when modifying the properties of each composite glyph member.
 The default push button is **OK**.
 * **TCONVERTBITMAPTOCONTOURSFORM** – Used when converting bitmaps to contours into contours.
 The default push button is **OK**.
-* **TDISABLEDFORM** – For version 6.0 and 8.0 until 12.0.0.2539 only, displays this form used for reduced functionality mode or when pressing Use Evaluation Version in the splash screen reminding that the trial period is exceeded.
+* **TDISABLEDFORM** – For version 6.0 and 8.0 until 12.0.0.2539 only, displays this form used by reduced functionality mode or when pressing **Use Evaluation Version** in the splash screen after the 30-day grace period.
 * **TDM** – This data is binary.
 * **TEXPORTGLYPHDATAFORM** – Used when exporting glyph data.
 The default push button is **OK**.
 * **TEXTRACTFROMTTCFORM** – Used by **Tools: Extract from TTC...** to extract TrueType font collections.
 The default push button is **Next**.
 * **TFINDFORM** – Used when searching parts of a font.
-* **TFONTEMBEDDINGLICENSINGRIGHTSFORM** – Used when setting embedding and licensing rights in the font.
+* **TFONTEMBEDDINGLICENSINGRIGHTSFORM** – Used when changing embedding and licensing rights in the font.
 The default push button is **OK**.
-* **TFONTHEADERFLAGSFORM** – Used when setting the header flags in the font.
+* **TFONTHEADERFLAGSFORM** – Used when changing header flags in the font.
 The default push button is **OK**.
 * **TFONTINSTALLWIZARDFORM** – Used when installing the font for use with other applications.
 The default push button is **Next** or **Finish**.
 * **TFONTOVERVIEWFORM** – Shows the glyphs available in any opened font.
 * **TFONTPROPERTIESFORM** – Used when viewing the font properties.
 The default push button is **OK**.